 Senior Living Begins Airing Half Hour Television Show - "Senior Living On Location"

 Senior Living launches a 13 episode televison series in the fall of 2012 on CHEK TV.
 The half hour episodes feature a variety of active seniors and senior groups who are living life to the fullest.
-CLICK HERE for more information on all the episodes and airing dates.
-The show airs on Sunday at 2:30pm.
-If you can't watch it at the time it airs, no problem -- tape it on your PVR and view it later.
+CLICK HERE to view all the episodes.

 Social Media added to the Mix